-Control Measures

-The school will take the following actions:
+Control Measures: The school will take the following actions:

 - 1. Remind parents that pupils should be dressed suitably in order to avoid unnecessary exposure of the skin to the UV Rays (e.g. longer shorts to cover the tops of legs, long sleeves of light weight material.
-Sun hats preferably with a peak that provide adequate coverage for the head, face, ears and neck protection) - 2.
+Sun hats preferably with a peak that provide adequate coverage for the head, face, ears and neck protection) This will include media such as letter, email, class dojo, newsletter. - 2.
 Staff advised to use sun block creams when outdoors. - 3.
 Parents are responsible for applying a good quality all day sun cream / sun block before their child arrives at school each morning. - 4.
 Sun cream should not be brought into school. - 5.
 However, exception is given to children that attend nursery for a full day session. - 6.
-For full time nursery children, sun cream can be held in school labelled with child's name. - 7.
-Medicine form to be completed and sun cream to be stored in classroom. - 8.
-Class teacher / teaching assistant will apply sun cream to nursery age children only as necessary. - 9.
+For full time nursery children, sun cream can be held in school labelled with child's name. form to be filled in. - 7.
+Medicine form to be completed and sun cream to be stored in classroom cupboard.
+Initials of child's name to be on Medications poster

+- 8. Class teacher / teaching assistant will apply sun cream to nursery age children only as necessary. - 9.
 Review the layout of the outdoor areas if possible, shaded areas / sun shades will be provided. - 10.
 Staff will be formally informed of what measures to take to prevent sunburn / sunstroke. - 11.
 Mid-day assistants and teaching staff will encourage children to remain in the shaded areas during breaks (particularly the lunch break) - 12.
-A plentiful supply of drinking water is provided via water coolers, to avoid dehydration. - 13.
+A plentiful supply of drinking water is provided via water bottles, to avoid dehydration.
+Water is giving in water bottles throughout the day. - 13.
 Give consideration to the timing of outdoor activities e.g. Sports Days. - 14.
-Carry out a risk assessment on outdoor educational visits which may involve prolonged periods in the open air

-15. Teach pupils about sun safety
+Carry out a risk assessment on outdoor educational visits which may involve prolonged periods in the open air - 15.
+(T)Teach pupils about sun safety